-The known legitimate sources of income would not support the lifestyle and assets of Hankins and Hankins Tornaden and therefore, based on that and admissions by Hankins, the monies recovered are from the sale of pseudoephedrine, commingled with other possible legitimate funds and also represent substitute assets.
+The known legitimate sources of income would not support the lifestyle and assets of Hankins, Hankins Tornaden and Harvey and therefore, based on that and admissions of all, the monies recovered are from the sale of pseudoephedrine and the manufacture of methamphetamine, commingled with other possible legitimate funds and also represent substitute assets.

 4. Use of Factual Admissions and Relevant Conduct.
-The defendant acknowledges, understands and agrees that the any admissions contained in this plea agreement will be used for the purpose of determining his guilt and advisory sentencing range under the United States Sentencing Guidelines ("U.S.S.G."), including the calculation of the defendant's offense level in accordance with U.S.S.G. § 1B1.3(a)(2).
+The defendant acknowledges, understands and agrees that the any admissions contained in this plea agreement will be used for the purpose of determining his guilt and advisory sentencing range under the United States accordance with U.S.S.G. § 1B1.3(a)(2).
 The defendant acknowledges, understands and agrees that the conduct charged in any dismissed counts of the indictment as well as all other uncharged related criminal activity may be considered as "relevant conduct" pursuant to U.S.S.G. § 1B1.3(a)(2) in calculating the offense level for the charges to which he is pleading guilty.